ningpengtao-coder/gitlab-foss/PROCESS.md

 Regressions are a subset of bugs.
 We use the ~regression label to imply that the defect caused the functionality to regress.
 The label tells us that something worked before and it needs extra attention from Engineering and Product Managers to schedule/reschedule.

-The regression label does not apply to ~bugs for new features for which functionality was **never verified as working**.
+The regression label does not apply to ~"type::bug"s for new features for which functionality was **never verified as working**.
 These, by definition, are not regressions.

 A regression should always have the `regression:xx.x` label on it to designate when it was introduced.